equivalent/mailer_preview_request_model/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### Abount the code

+The original code of Mailer Preview is composed of long methods with too much responsibilities.
+In order to make this patch work I needed to copy relativly large chunks of original code and extend the original with it alteration.

+### Trobleshooting dev enviroment

+* if Nokogiri fails to install make sure you have `zlib1g-dev` installed

+## Todo:

+* ApplicationTests::MailerPreviewsTest